01 of 09

 The cartridge faucet is a special type of washerless fixture commonly used in kitchens and bathrooms, and it's designed so that the cartridge insert is easy to replace when the faucet begins to drip and leak.

-Cartridge faucets come in single-lever and two-handle versions and use different types of plastic or brass-body cartridges.
+Cartridge faucets come in both single-lever and two-handle versions and various models use different types of plastic or brass-body cartridges.
 In a single-handle faucet, the handle causes the internal cartridge to rise or lower within the faucet body to start and stop the flow of water.
 Both hot and cold water flow into the same cartridge, and a turn of the handle controls the mixture and temperature.
 Two-handle cartridge faucets operate in a similar fashion, but here there are two cartridges, each controlling the flow of either hot or cold water.
+In these, the motion the handle twists the cartridge rather than lifting it up and down.

 The type of water control valve your faucet uses is not always readily apparent just by looking at the faucet.
 For example, a single-handle kitchen faucet could use a ball, disc, or cartridge faucet valve.
 Usually, though, a single-handle cartridge faucet will give you the distinct sensation of the inner cartridge lifting upward when you turn the water on.
 With ball-type or disc-type faucets, the sensation is of inner parts sliding or rotating.